SciRooPlot/SciRooPlot/README.md

 Prerequisites
 -------------
-The Plotting Framework depends on the following external software which you need have installed on your system:
+The PlottingFramework depends on the following external software which you need have installed on your system:

 - c++   >= 17
 - cmake >= 3.15